Documentation Revision Date: 2024-06-21

 This dataset provides Daymet Version 3 model output data as gridded estimates of daily weather parameters for North America and Hawaii; including Canada, Mexico, the United States of America, Bermuda and Puerto Rico.
 The island areas of Hawaii and Puerto Rico are available as separate files from the continental land mass.
 Daymet output variables include the following parameters: minimum temperature, maximum temperature, precipitation, shortwave radiation, vapor pressure, snow water equivalent, and day length.
 The dataset covers the period from January 1, 1980 to December 31 of the most recent full calendar year.
 Each subsequent year is processed individually at the close of a calendar year after allowing adequate time for input weather station data to be of archive quality.
 Daymet variables are continuous surfaces provided as individual files, by year, at a 1-km x 1-km spatial resolution and a daily temporal resolution.
 Data are in a Lambert Conformal Conic projection for North America and are in a netCDF file format compliant with Climate and Forecast (CF) metadata conventions.

 Daymet V3 daily gridded data are available for download from the ORNL DAAC through website search and order tools or directly by browsing the Daymet data directories.
 Data are also accessible through a THREDDS Data Server.
-The ORNL DAAC also supports a separate Daymet Project web site which provides customized tools for accessing the data.
+The ORNL DAAC also hosts a separate Daymet Project web site which provides customized tools for accessing the data.

 Files are available in netCDF version 4.0 format for three separate spatial areas; continental North America (including Canada, the United States, and Mexico), Hawaii, and Puerto Rico.